-Do you know if you qualify for the R&D tax credit?
+Do you qualify for the R&D tax credit?

 This credit facility enables businesses to receive a cash payment or corporation tax deduction from HMRC to assist in production or service development costs.